These days, food labels can be confusing. This is particularly true for beef. Every package has so much information!

 Grass-fed beef contains more omega-3 fatty acids.
 These fats help prevent inflammatory diseases like atherosclerosis, cancer, and arthritis.
 They can even improve brain health and depression.

 To reap these benefits, you need 1 to 4 times more omega-6 than omega-3.
 However, Americans usually get 11 to 30 times more.
-By boosting
+By boosting your omega-3 intake, you’ll have a more favorable ratio.4

 3. Vitamin A